Pizza Bread is a wonderful homemade bread filled with all the pizza toppings you love.

 And there you have it - your very own Pizza Bread !

 Once you get the hang of if, yeast baking is rewarding and fun.
-Just follow the 3 rules of yeast baking and soon you’ll be baking lots of different breads.
-You can also try my focaccia, tear ‘n’ share garlic bread or even crunchy breadsticks.
-That’s not to mention the delicious sweet breads but that’s a whole other story!
+Just follow the 3 rules of yeast baking and soon you'll be baking lots of different breads.
+You can also try my Ligurian focaccia, tear 'n' share garlic bread, Cheese Bread with Bacon or even crunchy Grissini breadsticks.
+That's not to mention the delicious sweet breads but that's a whole other story!

 - 1 teaspoon sugar